camunda/blog.camunda.org/content/post/2016/09/bpmn-dmn-modeler-for-confluence.md

 categories = ["Modeling", "Community"] date = "2016-09-19T10:55:53+02:00"
-tags = ["BPMN 2.0", "DMN", "Tooling", "Confluence", "BPMN Modeler", "DMN Modeler"] title = "BPMN-Modeler and DMN-Modeler for Confluence"
+tags = ["BPMN 2.0", "DMN", "Tooling", "Confluence", "BPMN Modeler", "DMN Modeler"] title = "BPMN- and DMN-Modeler for Confluence"

 +++

 You are using Confluence?
-Now there is a free plugin which allows you to use bpmn.io as a full-featured modeling tool within your wiki.
-Of course, there is also a plugin for DMN.
-Both are available on the Atlassian Marketplace.
+We as community members developed two plugins which allows you to use bpmn-js/dmn-js as full-featured modeling tool within your wiki for BPMN/DMN.
+Both are available on the on the [Atlassian marketplace](https://marketplace.atlassian.com/vendors/1213394) for free.

 <!--more-->
-{{< figure class="main" src="bpmn-modeler-animation.gif" alt="BPMN Modeler for Confluence" caption="Use bpmn.io as a full-featured modeling tool in Confluence" >}}
+{{< figure class="main" src="bpmn-modeler-animation.gif" alt="BPMN Modeler for Confluence" caption="Use bpmn-ja as a full-featured modeling tool in Confluence" >}}

-# Create process models in Confluence
+# Create BPMN process models in Confluence
 You can **embed the BPMN macro on any page at any position**.
 This way, you can bring together diagrams and textual information, e.g. to enrich your process model by context information such as the corresponding process owner or referenced documents.

 {{< figure class="" src="macro-page.png" alt="Embed BPMN diagrams or DMN decision tables on Confluence pages" caption="Embed BPMN diagrams or DMN decision tables on Confluence pages" >}}